E. M. Grace

-Edward Mills Grace (28 November 1841 – 20 May 1911) was an English first-class cricketer in the second half of the 19th century who was an all-rounder, batting right-handed and bowling slow right arm underarm.
+Edward Mills Grace (28 November 1841 – 20 May 1911) was an English cricketer in the second half of the 19th century who was an all-rounder, batting right-handed and bowling slow right arm underarm.
 He played for Gloucestershire County Cricket Club and was the elder brother of W. G. and Fred Grace.
 All three played for England against Australia in September 1880 two weeks before Fred Grace died.
 Always known by his initials, E. M. Grace controversially held amateur status but was criticised for the money he made by playing.

 Life

 E. M. Grace was born on Sunday, 28 November 1841 in Downend, near Bristol.
 He was one of the great cricketers of the 1860s and 1870s, though he was overshadowed by his younger brother W. G. He was called Ted by the Grace family but elsewhere by his initials only.

 Grace performed one of the most amazing all-round feats ever on 15 August 1862.
 He carried his bat through the entire MCC innings, scoring 192 not out of a total of 344.
 He then took all 10 wickets in the Kent first innings for 69 runs.
-Although the match is recognised as first-class, it is not an official record as it was a 12-a-side game.
+It is not an official record as it was a 12-a-side game.

-After the 1863 season, Grace toured America with George Parr's side, but he did not perform well, being hampered by a bad hand.
+After the 1863 season, Grace toured America with George Parr's team, but he did not perform well, being hampered by a bad hand.
 He then travelled to Australia on the SS Great Britain with the All-England Eleven.
 Grace kept a diary of the voyage which is part of the collection held by the SS Great Britain Trust.
 The team played several matches in Australia before travelling to New Zealand where they played five games.
 They returned to Australia to complete the remainder of the 19 tour matches.
-Only one of these matches is regarded as a first-class match.

-He then pulled out of first-class cricket whilst he qualified as a surgeon, but returned on the formation of Gloucestershire County Cricket Club in 1871, of which he was secretary until his resignation in 1909.
-Thanks mainly to the combined efforts of the Grace brothers, Gloucestershire became the champion county in 1874, 1876 and 1877; they also shared the title in 1873.
+Grace then withdrew from cricket while he qualified as a surgeon, but returned on the formation of Gloucestershire County Cricket Club in 1871, of which he was secretary until his resignation in 1909.
+Thanks mainly to the combined efforts of the Grace brothers, Gloucestershire became the (unofficial) champion county in 1874, 1876 and 1877; they also shared the title in 1873.